ahmdxrzky/de-zoomcamp-2023/week2/week2_homework.md

 # Answer for Homework Week 2

 ## Question 1
-Executing [this python file](https://github.com/ahmdxrzky/de-zoomcamp-2023/blob/main/week2/etl_web_to_gcs.py) with command below to loads _Green Taxi Trip on Jan 2020_ data to GCS:
+Execute [this python file](https://github.com/ahmdxrzky/de-zoomcamp-2023/blob/main/week2/etl_web_to_gcs.py) with command below to loads _Green Taxi Trip on Jan 2020_ data to GCS:
 ```
 python3 etl_web_to_gcs.py
 ```
+There are several edits done to the python file:
+1. Change 'tpep_pickup_datetime' and 'tpep_dropoff_datetime' to 'lpep_pickup_datetime' and 'lpep_dropoff_datetime' on _clean_ function, because there are no column named as 'tpep_pickup_datetime' and 'tpep_dropoff_datetime' in any green taxi dataset.
+2. Create folders based on parquet file path on _write_local_ function, if there is no such directory (take the parent directory path from file path with pathlib).
+3. Change color, year, and month value on _etl_web_to_gcs_ function.

 To see logs from the prefect flow above, execute command below to activate the GUI of prefect and click the link given on the output:
 ```
 prefect orion start